Assessment at Missouri State University

 Institutional Assessment Process

-The Office of Assessment supports assessment for improvement at the university, college, department, and program level in the following ways:
+The Office of Assessment supports assessment of student learning at the university, college, department, and program level in the following ways:

 - Gather, make sense of, and summarize what practitioners at MSU are learning about student learning.